grafana/grafana/docs/sources/dashboards/build-dashboards/annotate-visualizations/index.md

 {{< figure src="/media/docs/grafana/dashboards/screenshot-annotations-typeahead-support-10.0.png" max-width="600px" >}}

-In Grafana v5.3+ it's possible to use template variables in the tag query.
-So if you have a dashboard showing stats for different services and a template variable that dictates which services to show, you can now use the same template variable in your annotation query to only show annotations for those services.
+You can also use template variables in the tag query.
+This means if you have a dashboard showing stats for different services and a template variable that dictates which services to show, you can use the same template variable in your annotation query to only show annotations for those services.

 {{< figure src="/media/docs/grafana/dashboards/screenshot-annotation-tag-filter-variable-10.0.png" max-width="600px" >}}